stoermelder/vcvrack-packone/README.md

 Stable versions are released in the [VCV Library](https://vcvrack.com/plugins.html#packone).

 Feel free to contact me or create a GitHub issue if you have any problems or questions!
+If you like my modules consider donating to https://paypal.me/stoermelder.
+Thanks for your support!

 ## Building